fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

   * call `Thread.run()` - Wonʼt start Thread!
 Still in caller Thread.
   * use ThreadGroups - Use a ThreadPoolExecutor instead.
 * [How to analyze Java Thread dumps](https://dzone.com/articles/how-analyze-java-thread-dumps)
+* Tools to detect deadlocks?
+TODO
+* What is `CompletableFuture`?
+TODO
+* How to unit test concurrent programs?
+TODO

 # Bibliography